 I am First Nations, Inuit or Métis (FNIM); does the Coach offer services for my community?

 Yes.
 Coach staff have all received FNIM training and are all culturally competent.
 You can visit the Coach at any of our locations.
-The Coach also makes regular stops at Six Nations of the Grand River and Mississauga of the New Credit First Nation.
-An Aboriginal Navigator will help you if any follow-up tests are needed.
-To learn more about the Aboriginal Navigator, click here.
+The Coach also makes regular stops at Six Nations of the Grand River and Mississauga of the Credit First Nation.
+An Indigenous Patient Navigator will help you if any follow-up tests are needed.
+To learn more about the Indigenous Patient Navigator, click here.